 Successful engineers aren't just problem solvers: they have creativity and imagination.
 With Sylvan's Engineering courses in Michigan, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
 Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
 Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
 After all, there's no reason why learning can't be fun and engaging!

 With a maximum of 12 students per class — and a student-teacher ratio of 6:1 — learning is a personal experience at your local Sylvan center in Michigan.
 We combine that personal attention with team activities and independent tasks, helping kids stay engaged and motivated with a diverse blend of learning methods.▼

 We Make Learning More Hands-On

-Our Engineering courses in Michigan focus on creativity, and also feature:
+Let's get creative!
+Our Engineering courses in Michigan feature:

-- Frequent updates: You'll learn about each session thanks to our weekly email updates, which include photos, summaries and a preview of the next project.
+- Frequent updates: After each session we'll contact you via email with photos, summaries and a brief look ahead to the next project.